SpotOnInc/renovate-config/README.md

     and fill all fields except `matchStrings`.

-2. Find file with dependencies that you want to update and past file content to [regex101.com](https://regex101.com)
+2. Find file with dependencies that you want to update and paste file content to [regex101.com](https://regex101.com)

 3. Write regex for `matchStrings` which will catch: